• Skip to primary navigation

 ×

-Learn how to make the ultimate cheese platter.
-The experts at Boston's Formaggio Kitchen give their top tips on how to select the perfect cheeses for your cheese plate.
-Plus advice on how to pick great accompaniments and how to arrange everything beautifully.
+Learn how to make the ultimate cheese board — with guidance from the cheese experts at Boston's beloved gourmet cheese shop, Formaggio Kitchen.
+They shared their top tips with me plus I consulted a few other experts in the field of food and entertaining.
+This post is your comprehensive guide on how to select the perfect cheeses for your board, how to choose delicious accompaniments, and how to arrange everything beautifully.

 Cheese is one of the world's most irresistible foods.
 Just the sight of a soft brie or camembert, melting out of its rind, inspires passion.
 With so many exotic flavors, textures and aromas on one plate, a fabulous cheese platter is one of the easiest, most exquisite things you can serve to guests.